 Without capitalism, they don't stand a chance.

-And yet all these dictatorships, socialism, because it empowers them and makes them rich, and they feed off of their uh their starving constituents, stealing steal them blind.
+And yet all these dictatorships, socialism, because it empowers them and makes them rich, and they feed off of their starving constituents, stealing blind.

-I keep waiting for absurdity to be noticed by everybody, and in that to cause a shift.
+I keep waiting for absurdity to be noticed by everybody and then that to cause a shift.

-And I must admit, I've been waiting for this for almost uh eighteen years.
+And I must admit, I've been waiting for this for almost 18 years.

 And it's just getting worse and worse and worse.

-The celebrity-oriented pop culture, I keep thinking at some point, sensibility and maturity will rear its ugly head and will decide that people we consider to be newsmakers on important issues are really a bunch of dull dunces or just PR flax arranging their hastily arranged uh uh news appearances in order to promote their careers.
+The celebrity-oriented pop culture, I keep thinking at some point, sensibility and maturity will rear its ugly head and will decide that the people we consider to be newsmakers on important issues are really a bunch of dolt dunces or just PR flaks arranging their hastily arranged news appearances in order to promote their careers.

-Yeah, Angelina Joe Lee is going to adopt another baby.
+Yeah, Angelina Jolie is going to adopt another baby.

 So what?

-And she's gonna, and it's gonna be it's gonna balance her other kids uh via race.
+And she's going to, and it's going to be, it's going to balance her other kids via race.

 Okay, fine.